The JTF’s Federal Access Center helped local partners develop competitive projects to unlock major public resources for sustainable economic growth.

 With our support, local and Tribal governments, community organizations, and NGOs were more prepared to apply for and secure funding.
 Our FAC successes prove that when communities have the right support, they can successfully compete for and manage significant federal investment to transform their economies and build a bright future for residents.

 We know federal investment plays a key role in advancing locally led economic development projects, providing the scale of funding often needed to move projects from planning to implementation.
-In 2026, we launched our Local Economy Lab to help coal communities seed, grow, and scale transformative economic projects by accessing available public resources and private sector partnerships and support our grantees with applying for available federal funding.
-Contact our team to learn more about our grants and securing public investments.
+In 2026, we launched our Local Economy Lab to help coal communities seed, grow, and scale transformative economic projects by accessing available public resources and private sector partnerships.